National Legal Hotline

 - Your income, living expenses, liabilities and assets are at such a level that payment of the full fee would cause you financial hardship.

-For more information on whether you are eligible, see Guidelines for Exemption of Court Fees on the Family Court of Australia website.
+For more information on whether you are eligible, see Guidelines for Exemption of Court Fees on the Federal Circuit and Family Court of Australia website.

 Seeking legal advice